What is chlamydia?

 Does azithromycin also cure chlamydia?

 Azithromycin was the first choice antibiotic to treat chlamydia until February 2019 when new BASHH guidance was issued recommending a 7-day course of doxycycline as the first choice treatment based on recent data.
 Azithromycin is now recommended only for pregnant women and those with an allergy to doxycycline.
-Dr Fox no longer prescribes azithromycin to treat chlamydia infection.
+Dr Fox does not prescribe to pregnant women.

 What if I vomit?